Skip to main content

 • “It's also pretty much bug-free.”

-• “No glitches at all; it seems like a finished product, not your average early access garbage.”
+• “No glitches at all, seems like a finished product, not your average early access garbage.”

-• “It's an early access game, but the single player is done and so far not buggy.”
+• “It's an early access game but single player is done and so far not buggy.”

-• “The game starts okay enough, but the smug overly self-aware humor wears thin quickly, the difficulty isn't worth the payoff, and in the end I uninstalled after a mid-game boss battle caused glitches that resulted in the loss of too many of my resources to be worth continuing.”
+• “The game starts okay enough, but the smug overly self-aware humor wears thin quickly, the difficulty isn't worth the payoff, and in the end I uninstalled after a mid-game boss battle caused glitches that caused losses of too many of my resources to be worth continuing.”

 • “I tried to play it on Ubuntu and Windows, and both are buggy.”